mikro-orm/mikro-orm/docs/installation.md

 $ mikro-orm
 ```

-For CLI to be able to access your database, you will need to create `cli-config.js` file that
+For CLI to be able to access your database, you will need to create `mikro-orm.config.js` file that
 exports your ORM configuration.
 TypeScript is also supported, just enable `useTsNode` flag in your
 `package.json` file.
-There you can also set up array of possible paths to `cli-config` file:
+There you can also set up array of possible paths to `mikro-orm.config` file,
+as well as use different file name:

 **`./package.json`**